kevinhongca/kevinhongca.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My name is Kevin Hong, and I am a fourth year undergrad student at UCLA.
+Hi!
+I am a fourth year computer engineering undergrad at UCLA.

 My portfolio showcases my research and personal projects, with links to code and videos when available.